JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 The output showed multiple redirect URIs, including a normal local-development callback and a second URI associated with the attack flow.

 > ![Rogue Application Redirect URIs](evidence/08-rogue-web-redirect-uris.png)
+> *Highlighted: the suspicious `redirect URI` identifies the callback destination associated with the investigated OAuth authorization flow.*

 I then followed the OAuth consent flow used by the scenario.

 The first consent screen showed the rogue application requesting access associated with the legacy application's exposed API.

 > ![OAuth Consent Flow - Step 1](evidence/09-oauth-consent-step-1.png)
+>
+> *Context: The consent flow showed the `rogue application` requesting delegated access to the `legacy application's` exposed API.*

 The second step required the user to explicitly accept the requested permissions.

 > ![OAuth Consent Flow - Step 2](evidence/10-oauth-consent-step-2.png)
+>
+> *Context: The authorization flow required `explicit user consent` before the requested delegated permission could be granted.*

 ### OAuth Permission Grant